cunialino/zellij-sessionizer/README.md

 ## Configuration

-I haven't published a release yet, so for now we need to do the following:
+I ~~haven't published a release yet, so for now~~, we need to do the following:

 - Build the wasm and put it in you plugins path:
 ```bash